Planter’s Punch

 Did You Know?

-Planter's Punch is often associated with the phrase 'One of sour, two of sweet, three of strong, four of weak,' which is a traditional recipe guideline for creating a balanced punch.
+Planter’s Punch is often associated with the phrase 'One of sour, two of sweet, three of strong, and four of weak,' which refers to the basic formula for creating the cocktail.

 Planter’s Punch Variations